jacobrigal/learning-journal/today6-4.md

 Also used `git status` command to check what has been added to the master repo after editing files.
 Remember to save in VSC!

+Also, don't forget to use the source control section (icon with three circles linked) to commit files to local repo.

+Also, in commit message, tell why you made the change!

 Note to self: these commits only commit locally.
 Don't forget to add the edited files back to the master branch using git commands.